About this guide

 Whether or not you do will depend on your existing status and business model — and the future scope of the assets that would be administered on your platform.

 If you are a BIPRU or IFPRU investment firm, you will already be required to develop and maintain an Internal Capital Adequacy Assessment Process (ICAAP).

 Launching an investment platform may not, in itself, fundamentally change your capital requirements calculations or processes (although you will have to account for the change in business model in your ICAAP).
 But if the assets of another firm (or many firms) are to be managed through your platform, then you’ll likely need to hold additional capital.

 It’s important that you seek qualified, independent advice before operating a platform,so that you are sure of what permissions you may or may not need – and are fully ready for the responsibilities it entails.

-Provided that’s the case, firms who would like to operate their own platform, but who don’t have the required permissions, essentially have two choices on how to obtain them.
+Firms who would like to launch an investment platform but who don’t have the required permissions, essentially have two choices on how to obtain them.

 Many may prefer to establish an entirely new corporate entity, to minimise the potential for conflict and help simplify their accounting.
 Applying for the relevant permissions, in this case, costs £5,000 in application fees to the FCA.

 Alternatively, firms can apply for a Variation of Permissions for their current business — a path that will cost them £2,500 in application fees to the FCA if they are adding a new fee block.